paris-saclay-cds/ramp-board/doc/workers.rst

   AWS instance limit.
 * ``n_threads``: The number of threads that each worker can use.
 This would depend on the AWS instance type you have choosen.
-* ``status_check_wait``: How long, in seconds, the worker should wait before re-checking if the submission has finished training.
+* ``time_between_collection``: How long, in seconds, the worker should wait before re-checking if the submission is ready for collection.
 The default is 1 second.
+For AWS workers the check for collection will be done through SSH.
-  For AWS workers this means that a request would be sent every second, which can sometimes cause the worker to hang.
+  If the time between checks is too small, the repetitive SSH requests may be potentially blocked by the cloud provider.
 We advise to set this configuration to at least 60 seconds.

 Create your own worker
 ----------------------